hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 Parse failure → exit code 2 unless `allow_parse_error: true`

-**Limits:** To ensure stability, the following limits are enforced:
+Limits:
-- **text:** The first 8 KB of stdout is stored in the state file.
+- text: The first 8 KB of stdout is stored in the state file.
 If the stream exceeds 1 MB, it is spilled to a log file and the `output` field is marked as truncated.
-- **lines:** A maximum of 10,000 lines are stored.
+- lines: A maximum of 10,000 lines are stored.
 If exceeded, the `lines` array will contain the first 10,000 entries and a `truncated: true` flag will be set.
-- **json:** The orchestrator will buffer up to 1 MB of stdout for parsing.
+- json: The orchestrator will buffer up to 1 MB of stdout for parsing.
 If stdout exceeds this limit, parsing fails with exit code 2 (unless `allow_parse_error: true`).
 Invalid JSON also results in exit code 2.

-**State Fields:** When `output_capture` is set to `lines` or `json`, the raw `output` field is omitted from the step's result in `state.json` to avoid data duplication.
+State Fields: When `output_capture` is set to `lines` or `json`, the raw `output` field is omitted from the step's result in `state.json` to avoid data duplication.

----

 ## Provider Execution Model